jordanribera/vga-passthrough/README.md

 GPU (guest) | EVGA GeForce GTX 1060 SC 6GB

-## Host Preparation
+## Host preparation
 This section details steps needed to prepare the host machine.

 ### BIOS settings
-bios settings here
+Before you start, go into your system's BIOS and ensure that IOMMU and AMD-v are enabled.
+Note that IOMMU should be **"enabled"**, not "auto".
+This does make a difference.

-### Install Host OS
+### Install host OS
 It's important to pick a linux distro+version that will get you a new kernel.
 For this guide I used Ubuntu 19.04, which is using version 5.0.x of the Linux kernel.
+These same steps worked just as well for me with Ubuntu 18.10 with kernel version 4.19.
 You can check your kernel version like so:

 ```
 $ lsb_release -dc